 A functional impairment and a history of difficulty functioning safely and successfully in the community, school, home, or job; an inability to adequately care for one's physical needs; or caregivers, guardians, or family members are unable to safely fulfill the individual's needs.

 Psychiatric residential treatment is required to improve the individual’s condition or prevent further regression.

 Other community-based mental health services have been exhausted and/or cannot provide the level of care needed.

-A licensed mental health professional from the community or an acute care setting, along with the parent or legal guardian, may make a referral to a PRTF.
+A qualified mental health professional may make a referral to a PRTF.
+A qualified mental health professional must meet requirements outlined in MN Statutes, section 245.4871, subd.
+27, clauses (1) to (6).
 Other members of an individual’s treatment team, such as case managers and other service providers, may have a role in facilitating the referral and providing information to support the referral.
 Please refer to the MHCP Manual for more detailed requirements and instructions for authorization and billing for PRTF services.

-Licensed mental health providers referring Medicaid (fee-for service) recipients are encouraged to do the following:
+Licensed mental health providers referring Medicaid (fee-for service) recipients must do the following:

 A review determined to meet medical necessity will remain valid as long as the diagnostic assessment is current and there are no significant changes in symptoms and/or needs of the child/youth.

 Coordinate with the PRTF facility regarding intake and admissions, and anticipated admission date.